Krum: Conflict with Michael I Rangabe

 In February 813, the Bulgarians raided Thrace, but were repelled by the Emperor's forces.
 Encouraged by this success, Michael I summoned troops from the entire Byzantine Empire and headed north, hoping for a decisive victory.
 Krum led his army south towards Adrianople and pitched camp near Versinikia.
 Michael I lined up his army against the Bulgarians, but neither side initiated an attack for two weeks.
 The Battle of Versinikia finally commenced on 22 June 813, when the Byzantines attacked and were immediately turned to flight.
 With Krum's cavalry in pursuit, the rout of Michael I was complete, and Krum advanced on Constantinople.
 On the way, most of the fortresses, hearing about the strength of the Bulgarian army, surrendered without a fight.
-Only Adrianople resisted, and was besieged by Krum's brother.
+Only Adrianople resisted, and was besieged by Krum's brother, possibly named Dukum.
 Krum himself reached Constantinople and performed an impressive pagan ceremony before its walls, sacrificing people and animals.
 This made a great impression on the inhabitants of Constantinople and was even described by Theophanes the Confessor and the Scriptor incertus (an anonymous Byzantine short chronicle describing the events of the period 811 – 820).
 In addition, Krum ordered a moat with a rampart to be dug from Blachernae to the Golden Gate, surrounding the capital on the land side.
 These siege preparations were more a demonstration of strength than a serious attempt to capture the city.
 The aim was to force the Byzantine rulers to conclude a peace with which they would recognize the conquests of the Bulgarians.

 The discredited Michael was forced to abdicate and become a monk; he was the third Byzantine Emperor forced to give up the throne by Krum in as many years.